 It would be easy to hastily dispel this comparison as the rambling of a suspicious scholar.
 However, considering the following statistics, this notion may have more substance than originally contemplated.
 To uncover the truth about modern-day surveillance, we took a typical town or city with the basic amenities one would expect, from a school to a bank to public transport.
 Our data focused on exposing the average number of cameras found whilst using a heat bar to identify the number and the intensity of cameras placed in a single location.
 Our research exposed schools, banks, hospitals and the public transport system to contain the largest cameras!

 How many cameras do we pass daily?

-The average person is likely to be caught on CCTV 70 times a day.
-To put that into perspective, the UK has around 5.9 million CCTV camera’s including 750,000 in schools, hospitals and care homes.
+The average person is likely to be caught on CCTV 70 times daily.
+To put that into perspective, the UK has around 5.9 million CCTV cameras, including 750,000 in schools, hospitals and care homes.
 So let's consider the Truman Effect: Unveiling the truth of surveillance.